 While juggling the needs of the program and your other priorities is no doubt a challenge, it certainly is possible.
 Consider working on your Time Management by attending the Time Management Workshop.

 Alternatively, there are a range of online guides, you can start with the guides here https://my.uq.edu.au/information-and-services/student-support/study-skills.

-You can organise one on one appointments with learning mentors through Student Services
+You can organise one on one appointments with learning mentors through UQ Student Services

 I’m having some legal difficulties.
 Can I get legal aid at UQ?

-Yes, legal aid is provisioned through Student Advocacy and Support, the support program of the UQ Union (UQU), who provide free, independent and short-term support for all UQ and UQ College students enrolled in the Tertiary Preparation Program or Associate Degree of Business.
+Yes, legal aid is provisioned through Student Advocacy and Support, the support program of the UQ Union (UQU), who provide free, independent and short-term support for all UQ and UQ College students enrolled in the Tertiary Preparation Program.

 You can book one hour free consultations through the UQ Union website.

 Do I have to apply to QTAC when I finish if I wish to start studying a degree?